nextgis/docs_ngcom/source/create.rst

    Account creation: entering email

-Enter an email address, it will be your login for NextGIS services.
 Click **Continue**.
 An email verification code will be sent to the address you entered.

 .. figure:: _static/ngid_create_confirm_en.png
    :name: ngid_create_confirm_pic